Becoming a General Election candidate

 Candidate Application Questionnaire

-Everyone who wants to stand in a council target ward, must complete this questionnaire.
-If you just want to get your name on the ballot paper so that voters can vote for the Green Party in your ward (a non-target candidate) you do not need to complete this questionnaire.
+Everyone who wants to stand as target candidate and get elected as a councillor must complete this questionnaire.
+If you just want to get your name on the ballot paper and our web site so that voters can vote for the Green Party in your ward (a non-target candidate) you do not need to complete this questionnaire.

 There are 15 questions in all, the first of which you see below.
 They cover eligibility, your selection statement, how much time you can contribute and what help you need from the party.